Pixplicity/easyLUT/README.md

 # Dependency

-EasyLUT is available on jCenter:
+The original version of EasyLUT is available on jCenter:

 `compile 'hu.don.easylut:easylut:0.4'`

+Beware that changes in this branch are not reflected there as the pull request has not been merged.
+If you wish to use this repository version, please check it out as a local dependency.

 # Usage

 This project includes a sample of the library in the `sample` module.
 The library itself is located in `library`.

-Example usage with LUT resouce id:
+Example usage with LUT resource id:

     Filter filter = EasyLUT.fromResourceId()
                            .withResources(resources)